massquantity/LibRecommender/doc/rust_serving_guide.md

 ## Embed-based model

-Similar to [Python Serving Guide](https://github.com/massquantity/LibRecommender/tree/master/libserving#embed-based-model), we use faiss to find similar embeddings.
+Similar to [Python Serving Guide](https://github.com/massquantity/LibRecommender/blob/master/doc/python_serving_guide.md), we use faiss to find similar embeddings.
 However, faiss can't be installed directly as in Python, so we use [Rust bindings](https://github.com/Enet4/faiss-rs) to Faiss.
 According to the [instructions](https://github.com/Enet4/faiss-rs#installing-as-a-dependency), one should fork the [`c_api_head` branch](https://github.com/Enet4/faiss/tree/c_api_head) and build faiss from source manually before including the crate.
-We should warn you first, this process can be pretty frustrated, and if you get stuck, you can view the [Dockerfile-rs] file to get some hints:).
+We should warn you first, this process can be pretty frustrated, and if you get stuck, you can view the [Dockerfile-rs](https://github.com/massquantity/LibRecommender/blob/master/libserving/Dockerfile-rs) file to get some hints:).
 Or you can just save all these troubles and use [Docker Compose](#serving-with-docker-compose).

-After successfully installed Rust faiss, i.e. copy the `c_api/libfaiss_c.so` and `faiss/libfaiss.so` to `LD_LIBRARY_PATH`, the rest is straightforward:
+After successfully installing Rust faiss, i.e. copy the `c_api/libfaiss_c.so` and `faiss/libfaiss.so` to `LD_LIBRARY_PATH`, the rest is straightforward:

 ```bash
 $ cd LibRecommender/libserving